-- Also, as a constant search to find their identity, your child will try to take on more and more responsibility, which he may or may not be able to fulfill.
-This is a one of the common social changes in puberty stage.
+- Also, as a constant search to find their identity, your child will try to take on more and more responsibility, which they may or may not be able to fulfill.
+This is one of the common social changes in the puberty stage.

 - During the years of puberty, your child will come in contact with a lot of new friends and people.
-As a result, she will get the chance to see a lot of different personalities and may often compare it with her personality and nature.
+As a result, she will get the chance to see a lot of different personalities and may often compare them with their personality and nature (2).

-- With so many new responsibilities coming up and so many new changes happening all around her, your child may go through a lot of confusion.
-It can make children wonder whether they are capable of taking rational decisions and whether there is something lacking in their personalities.
+- With so many new responsibilities coming up and so many new changes happening all around them, your child may go through a lot of confusion.
+It can make children wonder whether they are capable of making rational decisions and whether there is something lacking in their personalities.

 Make sure that you always offer a lot of support and encouragement to your child in whatever he or she is doing.
-Do not just limit your support to words, instead, also show them through your actions that you do believe in them and that you will be there to help them out if they need it.
-Let your child know that for all the changes that they are going through, you only love them more and do trust them completely.
+Do not just limit your support to words, instead, also show them through your actions that you do believe in them and that you will be there to help them out if they need it (3).
+Let your child know that for all the changes that they are going through, you only love them more and do trust them.

 - Because your child is going through many changes, there is always a conflict going on.
 Your child will constantly try to break away from the previously set rules and regulations to assert his independence.